1. Introduction to

 manager that is a successor of YUM and was introduced in RHEL8 and above.
 It

-has better dependency resolution algorithms, offers improved performance and
+has better dependency resolution algorithms, offers improved performance, and

 fast package management than Yum.
-Yum is also available in new versions of RHEL
+Yum is also available in new versions of RHEL, but used as a symbolic link.

 Key